 I decided that sound quality from the Chord Mojo feed the HD800 was sufficiently good that I sold the rest of my headphone gear, a head-fi heresy no doubt.
 Later I sold the Mojo and HD800 because they weren’t getting used.

-We then moved and the Aerius no longer really fit.
+We then moved the Aerius no longer really fit in our living room.
 After a fair bit of soul searching I decided that I was willing to compromise a bit of sound quality for marriage harmony.
 I also was actively looking to simplify life.

 The KEF LS50 wireless was exactly what I was looking for.
 The size and look appealed to my wife.
-Better yet, there wasn’t really any additional equipment needed near by, keeping the area clean and simple.
+There wasn’t really any additional equipment needed near by, keeping the area clean and simple.
 The sound quality for general use was good, and excellent if I moved a chair so I could use them in a near field configuration.
 My trusty Aerius and assorted other gear was sold to a co-worker who appreciated it’s sound quality.